crossphoton/diploy/CONTRIBUTING.md

 Who doesn't love a good documentation.
 Remember to tag your PRs as `documentation` for such cases.

+## Tests

+You're more than welcome to write tests for the project.
+This will be a valuable addition.

 ## Refactoring

 You can refactor the codebase if you want.
 Do not do unnecessay refactoring.
 Generating an issue before starting can help.